stevehanphoto/udacity-reactnd-project-would-you-rather/README.md

 In this web app, the user plays the “Would You Rather?” game, where he is asked a question in the form: “Would you rather [option A] or [option B] ?”.

-In the current implementation, the User logs in by impersonating one of 4 characters, (i.e. they are actual people and are all personal friends of mine):
+In the current implementation, the User logs in by impersonating one of 4 characters, (i.e. all actual people and friends of mine):

 1. San San - *student majoring in early childhood development and lover of the outdoors*
 2. Scarlett Lash - *fashion and tattoo model*